joshuagryphon/plastid/docs/source/FAQ.rst

 exclude reads that are antisense to any given genomic feature when calculating coverage over that feature.

-Libraries prepared with dUTP sequencing or a number of other protocols will contain read alignments antisense to the original mRNAs, causing these reads to be considered antisense to genes, and therefore excluded from gene expression totals.
+Paired end libraries, and single-end libraries that have been prepared with dUTP sequencing or a number of other protocols will contain read alignments antisense to the original mRNAs, causing these reads to be considered antisense to genes, and therefore excluded from gene expression totals.

-See :ref:`faq-dutp-data` for instructions on how to reverse-complement your data.
+See :ref:`faq-dutp-data` for instructions on how to reverse-complement your data for single-end dUTP data; or :ref:`faq-paired-end` for info on using :data:`plastid` with paired-end data.

 .. _faq-analysis-fractional-counts: